GuyTito/shopbag/README.md

 # shopping_tracker

 A simple app to track grocery items and prices as you're shopping.
 This is the front-end app.
-This is its [backend](github.com/GuyTito).